dougeby/IntuneDocs/intune/administrative-templates-windows.md

 # Use Windows 10 templates to configure group policy settings in Microsoft Intune

-When managing devices in your organization, you want to create a group of settings that are applied to different device groups.
+When managing devices in your organization, you want to create groups of settings that apply to different device groups.
 For example, you have several device groups.
 For GroupA, you want to assign a specific set of settings.
 For GroupB, you want to assign a different set of settings.
 You also want a simple view of the settings you can configure.

 You can complete this task using **Administrative Templates** in Microsoft Intune.
-The administrative templates include hundreds of settings that control features in Internet Explorer, Microsoft Office programs, remote desktop, OneDrive, passwords and PINs, and more.
+The administrative templates include hundreds of settings that control features in Microsoft Edge, Internet Explorer, Microsoft Office programs, remote desktop, OneDrive, passwords and PINs, and more.
 These settings allow group administrators to manage group policies using the cloud.

 The Windows settings are similar to group policy (GPO) settings in Active Directory (AD).
-These settings are built in to Windows, and are [ADMX-backed settings](https://docs.microsoft.com/windows/client-management/mdm/understanding-admx-backed-policies) (opens another Microsoft site) that use XML.
+These settings are built in to Windows, and are [ADMX-backed settings](https://docs.microsoft.com/windows/client-management/mdm/understanding-admx-backed-policies) that use XML.
 The Office settings are ADMX-ingested, and use the ADMX settings in [Office administrative template files](https://www.microsoft.com/download/details.aspx?id=49030).
 But, the Intune templates are 100% cloud-based.
 They offer a simple and straight-forward way to configure the settings, and find the settings you want.

 **Administrative Templates** are built in to Intune, and don't require any customizations, including using OMA-URI.
 As part of your mobile device management (MDM) solution, use these template settings as a one-stop shop to manage your Windows 10 devices.